apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Proposed merger of Alaska and Hawaiian airlines a promising fit that should improve air travel for residents of each state, observers say**
+**Outbreaks of Pneumonia Are Now Affecting Children in Multiple Countries**

-You can read more about it [here](https://www.adn.com/business-economy/2023/12/04/proposed-merger-of-alaska-and-hawaiian-airlines-a-promising-fit-that-should-improve-air-travel-for-residents-of-each-state-observers-say/).
+You can read more about it [here](https://www.sciencealert.com/outbreaks-of-pneumonia-are-now-affecting-children-in-multiple-countries).

 ## Requirements
 - Python 3.8